Dlstark/Mortality_Rates/README.md

 - The state of Delaware has the fewest amount of counties, it only has 3.
 - The most common county name is Washington County, 31 states have this county.
 - Louisiana is the only state to still have parishes and not counties.
-This is from the state being Roman Catholic under both Francis and Spain’s rule.
+This is from the state being Roman Catholic under both Frances and Spain’s rule.
 Through each change in history, they have never deviated from that.

 ## **Sources:**